waleHa/SocialX/README.md

 ---

 ## Future Enhancements
+0. **Unit Tests**: Start by testing ViewModels and Use Cases for verifying business logic.
 1. **User Authentication**: Implement sign-up and login for personalized experiences.
 2. **Real-Time Updates**: Use WebSockets or Firebase for live feed updates.
 3. **Enhanced Like Functionality**: